Fast Times

-Fast Times is an American sitcom based on the 1982 movie Fast Times at Ridgemont High that was produced by Amy Heckerling, who directed the original film.
-It ran for 7 episodes on CBS from March 3 until April 23, 1986.
+Fast Times is an American sitcom based on the 1982 film Fast Times at Ridgemont High that was produced by Amy Heckerling, who directed the original movie.
+The series ran for 7 episodes on CBS from March 5 until April 23, 1986.
 Cameron Crowe, who wrote the original Fast Times novel and film screenplay, served as creative consultant.
-Moon Unit Zappa participated as a technical consultant.
-She was hired in order to research slang terms and mannerisms of teenagers, as she had just graduated from high school at the time and had a much better grasp of then-current high school behavior than the writers.
+Moon Zappa was hired to research slang terms and mannerisms of teenagers, as she had recently graduated from high school and had a much better grasp of then-current high school behavior than the series writers.
 Oingo Boingo provided the theme song.

-Ray Walston and Vincent Schiavelli were the only actors from the movie to reprise their roles for the TV series.
+Ray Walston as Mr. Hand and Vincent Schiavelli as Mr. Vargas, were the only actors from the film to reprise their roles for the TV series.